AndyV773/PP5/README.md

 - Key: `PYTHON_VERSION`, Value: `3.12.8`

 12. Click Deploy Web Service

+## Technologies

+- **Github:** The project's source code is hosted on GitHub at [https://github.com/](https://github.com/)

+- **Visual Studio Code:** Code editing and development were performed using Visual Studio Code (Version 1.99.3), running locally on a desktop environment [https://code.visualstudio.com/](https://code.visualstudio.com/)

+- **Heroku:** The web application is deployed on Heroku at [https://id.heroku.com/](https://id.heroku.com/)

+- **Render:** The web application is deployed on Render at [https://render.com/](https://render.com/)

+- **CI Python Linter:** Code formatting and adherence to PEP8 standards were ensured using the CI Python Linter at [https://pep8ci.herokuapp.com/](https://pep8ci.herokuapp.com/)

+- **Flake8 Linter in VS Code:** Flake8 linter in VS Code was used to assist with code style and PEP8 compliance [https://flake8.pycqa.org/](https://flake8.pycqa.org/)

+- **Prettier Formatter in VS Code:** Prettier was used in VS Code to auto-format Markdown files, ensuring consistent style and readability [https://prettier.io/](https://prettier.io/)

 ## Main Data Analysis and Machine Learning Libraries and Frameworks